AndrewHazelden/Arnold-Syntax-Highlighter/readme.md

 ## Overview ##

 I've just finished a set of Notepad++, GEDIT, BBEdit, and TextWrangler syntax highlighting modules for code from [Solid Angle's Arnold Renderer](http://www.solidangle.com/).
-The new modules makes it easier for a VFX artist or technical director to edit an Arnold scene source file.
+The new modules makes it easier for a VFX artist or technical director to edit an Arnold scene source (.ass) file.

 * * *

-I hope this tool improves your coding workflow as you develop new Arnold Scene Source (.ASS) files using a plain text editor.
+I hope this tool improves your coding workflow as you start working with Arnold.

 Cheers,
 Andrew Hazelden